igraph/python-igraph/doc/source/tutorials/shortest_paths/shortest_paths.rst

    The Graph `g`

 ..
-TODO: Add in edge weights when possible!
+TODO: Add in edge weights as labels when possible!
 Matplotlib does not support displaying edge weights (and the develop branch implementation is bugged).

 .. note::